-These all-weather dog boots by Muttluk are easy to size and introduce to your pup.
+These rugged dog boots by Ultra Paw are easy to size and introduce to your pup.
 If you're looking for dog boots specifically made for cold weather and snowy climates, these Snow Mushers by Muttluk are a great choice with their fleece lining and rubber soles.
 Kurgo also makes lightweight Blaze Cross dog boots that are water resistant with non-slip soles for rainy weather.

 Another way to protect your dog’s paws is to use paw pad waxes or balms, which are a great option if your dog doesn’t tolerate wearing booties or you can't find one that stays on.
 Paw pad wax, like Musher’s Secret (originally created for working sled dogs), is easy to apply and moisturizes their paw pad, creating an invisible barrier around your dog’s foot that repels ice, salt, dirt, and helps protect your dog’s paw pad from burns.

 You should moisturize your dog's paw pads if they are cracked, peeling or too dry.
 Avoid using human lotions or moisturizers and stick with products made specifically for canine paws.
 Be careful not to overdo it — if your dog already has soft paw pads, moisturizing them can make them more susceptible to tearing or ripping when they walk on rough surfaces.